Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Dan Ler — Mortgage Advisor, Nexus Mortgage SG

-About the author — Dan Ler is a Mortgage Advisor at Nexus Mortgage SG, an independent Singapore brokerage that works with 16+ MAS-regulated lenders across residential, commercial and industrial financing.
+About the author — Dan Ler has advised on Singapore home loans since 2017 at Nexus Mortgage SG, an independent brokerage comparing 16+ MAS-regulated lenders across residential, commercial and industrial financing.
 Banks pay Nexus on disbursement, so there is no cost to the borrower.

 Nexus Mortgage SG is an independent Singapore mortgage advisory.
 This article is general information, not financial advice.
 Commercial and industrial property financing is underwritten case by case by each bank; rates, LTV, tenure, stamp-duty tiers and GST treatment are illustrative and reflect indicative 2026 market positions as of 1 June 2026, and can change without notice.
 The bank rates shown (by initial) are anonymised, indicative and quantum/profile-dependent — not a general offer.
 Always confirm your specific terms with an independent mortgage advisor and the bank.
 Stamp-duty and GST figures should be verified at IRAS.
 Reference: MAS TDSR — who it applies to.